High Medieval Europe, 1000-1350 (Revision 2)

 Area of Study: Humanities

 Prerequisite: None.
-Completion of a 200-level HIST course or equivalent is recommended.
+Completion of a 100- or 200- level History or Humanities course is recommended.

 HIST 372 has a Challenge for Credit option

-- Unit 10: The High Middle Ages: Economy, Politics, and Religion
+- Unit 1: Introduction: The High Middle Ages

-- Unit 11: The Culture of the High Middle Ages
+- Unit 13: The Crises of the Fourteenth Century

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.